nuwank-swivel/swivel-portal/README.md

 nx dev swivel-portal
 ```

-Since this is a Microsoft Teams app, the [Microsoft 365 Agents Toolkit] (https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/install-agents-toolkit?tabs=vscode) extension should be installed in the IDE.
+Since this is a Microsoft Teams app, the [Microsoft 365 Agents Toolkit](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/install-agents-toolkit?tabs=vscode) extension should be installed in the IDE.
 The `m365agents.yml` file defines the tasks performed by this toolkit.
-It can `provision` and `publish` the app manifest (`teamsApp/appPackage/manifest.json`) to the [Microsoft Teams Developer Portal] (https://dev.teams.microsoft.com/).
+It can `provision` and `publish` the app manifest (`teamsApp/appPackage/manifest.json`) to the [Microsoft Teams Developer Portal](https://dev.teams.microsoft.com/).

 During development the VSCode debugger can be used to start the app in Microsoft Teams (click `Debug in Teams (Edge)` from the debugger menu).
 However, to authenticate with Microsoft Teams the app needs to be served from an `HTTPS` endpoint.
-[Ngrok] (https://ngrok.com/) can be used to expose `localhost` as an `HTTPS` endpoint.
+[Ngrok](https://ngrok.com/) can be used to expose `localhost` as an `HTTPS` endpoint.

 - Install Ngrok
 - Start Ngrok(`ngrok http 4200`)